Natural Treatment For Menopause – All You Need To Know

 Let’s start with how to achieve better hormonal balance naturally and then I’ll also give some ideas on what you can do for specific symptoms.

-- Try to lower your stress or improve how you deal with it.
-Hormone fluctuations are exacerbated by stress.
+4. Try to lower your overall stress or improve how you deal with it.
+Hormone fluctuations are exacerbated by stress, both emotional and the dietary kind that we’ve discussed above.
 Reduce levels of stress in your life, maybe adopt a meditation practice or do some restorative yoga.
 Both of these will help you lower stress levels overall and potentially reduce menopause symptoms, especially the anxiety that seems to affect many of us around this time.

 Hot Flushes/Flashes and Night Sweats